amancevice/lambda-compose/README.md

 ## Lock

-"Locking" in this context is the process of determining the full dependency graph of the project.
+_Locking_ in this context is the process of determining the full dependency graph of the project.
 How this is done is left to the user, but Pipenv is a solid (if controversial) choice.

 Begin the process of locking by executing `pipenv lock` at the root of your project.
 This will create a virtual environment to compute the dependency tree and create two new files in your project: